simolus3/drift/docs/content/en/docs/Using SQL/extensions.md

 ## fts5

-The fts5 extensions provides full-text search capabilities in sqlite tables.
+The fts5 extension provides full-text search capabilities in sqlite tables.
 To enable the fts5 extension in moor files and compiled queries, modify the [build options]({{<relref "../Advanced Features/builder_options.md">}}) to include `fts5` in the `sqlite_module` section.